openlit/openlit/README.md

   apiKey: 'My API Key', // defaults to process.env["OPENAI_API_KEY"] });

-// Pass the above `openai` object along with your DOKU URL and API key and this will make sure that all OpenAI calls are automatically tracked.
+// Pass the above `openai` object along with your Doku Ingester URL and API key and this will make sure that all OpenAI calls are automatically tracked.
 DokuMetry.init({llm: openai, dokuUrl: "YOUR_DOKU_INGESTER_URL", apiKey: "YOUR_DOKU_TOKEN"})

 async function main() {